method-inc/categorizr.js/README.md

 ## Roadmap

+* Event emiting on deviceType change. (v0.2.6 most likely)
+* Integration with node.js and express. (v0.4)
+* Provide extensibility API if community thinks that would be useful
+* Research integration with Modernizr.
 * Get Brett Jankord’s feedback on the project.
-* Functional tests and community feedback.
-* UA and device testing.
-* Research integration with Modernizr.
-* Integration with node.js and express.
-* Provide extensibility API if community thinks that would be useful

 ## Committing

 Edit `src/*.js` files.
 Run `make` in terminal.

-You’ll need the devDependencies installed for [smoosh.
+You’ll need the devDependencies installed for smoosh (build tool) and buster (testing).

+## User Agent String Testing

+I know, I know.
+This is against “best practice” on the web, but really.
+Every company who wants to provide a targeted experience for a device does it.
+This is just making it easier for a front-end developer to integrate this into his development workflow.

+Create a fork and add any UA’s that you wish to the appriate file (`test/ua-strings/*.js`) and send a pull request.

 ## API if using version 0.2.2 and below